pakyjr/rai-scraper/README.md

 the second version handles the promises' concurrency for each scraped schedule instead of each channel.

 the third works similarly to the second version, but uses a generator function to handle the concurrency.
+(V3 is the best version so far)